 Do You Love Mushrooms?
-Try This Easy Method for Growing Them at Home
+Then You'll Want to Try This Easy Method for Growing Them at Home

-You've had a robust windowsill herb garden for years, then planted, tended to, and harvested your victory garden throughout the pandemic; now it's time to grow mushrooms.
-It's easier than you think—and surprisingly satisfying, all thanks to the rise of mushroom grow kits.
-"It's the freshest experience you can have," said Smallhold CEO and co-founder Andrew Carter.
+If you've had a robust windowsill herb garden for years and are now looking for a new challenge, consider growing your own mushrooms at home.
+It's easier than you think—and it's a surprisingly satisfying hobby, all thanks to the rise of mushroom grow kits.
+"It's the freshest experience you can have," says Smallhold CEO and co-founder Andrew Carter.

 "Mushrooms are such a delicious and nutritious food source.
-Plus, they are the glue that holds our ecosystem together, so we are excited to help more people discover all the magic of fungi through our kits," said Back to the Roots, co-founder and co-CEO Nikhil Arora told MarthaStewart.com.
-The California-based organic company, one of our American-Made winners, offers a variety of organic oyster mushroom grow kits including pearl oyster mushrooms and pink oyster mushrooms (from $24.99, backtotheroots.com)—use code Martha25 at checkout to take 25 percent off.
+Plus, they are the glue that holds our ecosystem together, so we are excited to help more people discover all the magic of fungi through our kits," says Back to the Roots co-founder and co-CEO Nikhil Arora.
+The California-based organic company, one of our American Made winners, offers organic pearl oyster mushroom grow kits (from $19.99, backtotheroots.com).

-Like, Back to the Roots, Smallhold's mushroom grow kits, available in Blue Oyster or Lion's Mane (from $34, smallhold.com) take up little space and are low maintenance.
+Like, Back to the Roots, Smallhold's blue oyster or lion's mane mushroom grow kits ($34, smallhold.com) take up little space and are low maintenance.
 Basically all that is required is cutting two "X" marks the mushroom block and watering several times a day for a few days.
 Sprouts should appear within three days and mushrooms a little more than a week later.

 Carter and Adam DeMartino launched Smallhold in 2017 as a distributed farming company, and their business began as a mushroom nursery, growing and spreading mushrooms in climate-controlled vertical mini-farms.
 About the size of a bookcase, the farms get hooked up to a water supply line and thanks to WiFi, Smallhold growers monitor and adjust the growing conditions from afar.
-Since their initial launch, Smallhold has rapidly expanded, researching and cultivating new specialty mushroom strains.
-They recently opened a 3,000 square-foot organic mushroom farm and began selling mushroom grow kits for individuals and families at home.
+Since their launch, Smallhold has rapidly expanded, researching and cultivating new specialty mushroom strains.
+They opened a 3,000 square-foot organic mushroom farm and are building a network of mini mushroom farms across the country.